mpv-player/mpv/DOCS/man/input.rst

     whether the video window is visible.
 If the ``--force-window`` option is used, this is usually always returns ``yes``.

+``packet-video-bitrate``, ``packet-audio-bitrate``, ``packet-sub-bitrate``
+    Bitrate values calculated on the packet level.
+This works by dividing the bit size of all packets between two keyframes by their presentation timestamp distance.
+(This uses the timestamps are stored in the file, so e.g. playback speed does not influence the returned values.)
+In particular, the video bitrate will update only per keyframe, and show the "past" bitrate.
+To make the property more UI friendly, updates to these properties are throttled in a certain way.

+    How exactly these values are calculated might change in the future.

 ``audio-device-list``
     Return the list of discovered audio devices.
 This is mostly for use with the client API, and reflects what ``--audio-device=help`` with the command